standuprey/audiometa/README.md

 		<script src="/path/to/scripts/audiometa.js"></script>

-For the webworker version, you will need to copy audiometaWorker.js and worker.js instead, but only import audiometaWorker.js like so:
+For the webworker version, you will need to copy audiometaWorker.js instead, but only import audiometaWorker.js like so:

 		<script src="/path/to/scripts/audiometaWorker.js"></script>